epfl-ada/ada-2022-project-souvladaki/README.md

 - How does the position of links in the HTML page of Wikipedia affects the user behavior/selection?
 - Are there specific sections in which their links are preferred by users when navigating the graph?
 - Are the results of visual link analysis on Wikispeedia (which is based on human behavior) similar or different with the ones already observed in the literature?
-- How our results on visual link analysis compare to analytics over the graph?
-Are the links that belong to the most "clicked" sections of the page also important in terms of graph analysis?

 ## Methods :dart: